 Michael Keehner, Adjunct Professor of Finance and Economics

-Katherine Phillips, Paul Calello Professor of Leadership and Ethics
+Katherine Phillips, Senior Vice Dean and Paul Calello Professor of Leadership and Ethics

 David Ross, Sanford C. Bernstein & Co.
 Associate Professor of Leadership and Ethics

 Meyer Feldberg ’65, professor and dean emeritus of Columbia Business School.